-Titans rally from 18-point deficit for first 2025 victory
+Titans erase 18-point deficit to claim first 2025 win

 Joey Slye's 29-yard field goal as time expired capped Tennessee's dramatic 22-21 comeback victory over Arizona on October 5th, giving the Titans their first win of 2025.